Killing of Philando Castile

-On July 6, 2016, Philando Castile, (Note: Pronounced /fɪˈlɑːndoʊ kæˈstiːl/ fi-LAHN-doh-_-ka-STEEL.) a 32-year-old African American man, was fatally shot during a traffic stop by police officer Jeronimo Yanez of the St. Anthony police department in the Minneapolis–Saint Paul metropolitan area.
+On July 6, 2016, Philando Castile, (Note: Pronounced /fɪˈlɑːndoʊ kæˈstiːl/ fih-LAHN-doh-_-ka-STEEL.) a 32-year-old African American man, was fatally shot during a traffic stop by police officer Jeronimo Yanez of the St. Anthony police department in the Minneapolis–Saint Paul metropolitan area.

 About 9 p.m., Castile was driving with his girlfriend, Diamond Reynolds, and her four-year-old daughter when he was pulled over by Yanez and another officer in Falcon Heights, a suburb of Saint Paul, Minnesota.
 Castile, who was licensed to carry a firearm, told Yanez that he had a firearm.
 Yanez replied, "Don't reach for it then".
 Castile responded, "I'm, I, I was reaching for...", to which Yanez replied, "Don't pull it out".
 Castile replied, "I'm not pulling it out", and Reynolds said, "He's not..."
 Yanez again said, "Don't pull it out".
 The police officer then fired seven close-range shots at Castile, hitting him five times.
 Castile died of his wounds at 9:37 p.m. at Hennepin County Medical Center, about 20 minutes after being shot.

 Immediately after the shooting, Reynolds posted a live stream video on Facebook from the car.
 The incident quickly drew international interest.
 Local and national protests formed, and five months after the incident, Yanez was charged with second-degree manslaughter and two counts of dangerous discharge of a firearm.
 After five days of deliberation, he was acquitted of all charges in a jury trial on June 16, 2017.
 After the verdict, Yanez was immediately fired by the City of Saint Anthony.
 Wrongful death lawsuits against the City brought by Reynolds and Castile's family were settled for a total of $3,795,000.

 Persons involved

 Philando Castile

-Philando Divall Castile (July 16, 1983 – July 6, 2016) was born in St. Louis, Missouri, lived in Robbinsdale, Minnesota with his family, and graduated from Saint Paul Central High School in 2001.
+Philando Divall Castile (July 16, 1983 – July 6, 2016) was born in St. Louis, Missouri, lived in Robbinsdale, Minnesota, with his family, and graduated from Saint Paul Central High School in 2001.
 He had worked for the Saint Paul Public School District since 2002.
 Castile began as a nutrition services assistant at Chelsea Heights Elementary School and Arlington High School (now Washington Technology Magnet School).
 He was promoted to nutrition services supervisor at J. J. Hill Montessori Magnet School in August 2014.

 Before the shooting, Castile had been stopped by the police at least 49 times in 13 years for minor traffic and equipment violations, most of which were dismissed.
 (Note: After a 2011 traffic stop when Castile was arrested for driving with a revoked license, he had in fact been transported to jail by Officer Yanez, although it is unclear whether the two men recognized each other at the time of the fatal shooting.)